AnnaBernbaum/OptimisationGroup8/Subsystem_1/README.md

 Main script
 -------
-The subsystem1.m MATLAB script should be run
+The subsystem1.m MATLAB script should be run.
+It prints out the results from the 3 solvers used.

 Execution time
 -------
-The execution time is approximately XX seconds
+The execution time is approximately 1.9 seconds

 Dependencies
 -------